 Water damage insurance claims can get messy in more than just your home.
-Today, we’re talking about water damage insurance claims tips and how they can help you avoid losing money owed to you on your home insurance policy.
+The following water damage insurance claims tips can help you avoid losing money owed to you from your claim on your insurance policy.

 Notify Your Insurance Company Immediately After The Disaster Occurs